The True Node and Mean Node are two different calculations of the Moon’s Nodes.

 Whether mean or true, the Nodes move in a net retrograde direction.
 But due to the differences in calculation, the True Node moves forward, a.k.a. direct for a few days each month.

-There are plenty of ideas about the meanings of retrograde planets that move opposite their normal direction.
+There are plenty of ideas about the meanings of retrograde planets that move opposite their normal direction for a period of time.
+But the True Nodes go direct by a very different mechanism.
+A direct True Node basically comes down to a mathematical calculation.
 So what is the significance of a True Node being direct?
-The mechanism is completely different than a retrograde planet.
 Bottom line: I suspect a direct True Node is not of great importance.

 There is no agreement among astrologers as to which is better to use in chart analysis.
 There are valid arguments supporting the choice to use either one.
 They are never more than a few degrees away from each other, so it rarely makes a difference.
 If your True and Mean nodes fall in different signs, consider that both signs may be valid!